acm-projects/stay-woke/README.md

 To build an application that informs and educates users on the current political landscape.

 ## MVP
-  - A web application that displays political data in form of charts or necessary visualization.
+  - A web application that displays political data in the form of charts or necessary visualization.
 Data should be sourced from an API.

 ## Tools
 ### For Web Development